Back

 📱Notifications help users stay up-to-date and receive real-time updates on any changes.
 For example, smart doorbells use motion sensors and send a notification to a user’s device when there is a movement around the door.

-🔒 Security features can include app locks, such as FaceID or PIN-code, access control, and secure communication channels to transmit data.
+🔒 Security features can include app locks such as FaceID or PIN-code, access control, and secure communication channels to transmit data.
 When you store a lot of personal data and sensitive information, security features cannot be missed.

 Nice-to-have features

-💌 User feedback is the way for the IoT application to collect opinions for customers and find opportunities for improvement.
+💌 User feedback is the way for the IoT application to collect opinions from customers and find opportunities for improvement.
 Traditionally, apps have a form for submission where users can provide details of the issue and attach a screenshot.

 🧭 Onboarding is essentially a series of screens that guide users through the app’s interface and main functions.
 It is well-desired for a positive user experience.

-📓 Activity history shows what devices were turned on or off, how they moved and what actions were taken in the app.
+📓 Activity history shows what devices were turned on or off, how they moved, and what actions were taken in the app.

 Activity history in the Google Home appActivity history in the Google Home app